-- If you added release trains and they do not appear in the inbox in the Manage All Items section, your privileges probably aren't set properly. - If you created a deployment process template and do not see the option to add deployment tasks, the owning role may not be enabled for the RLM Aux project. - If you created an item as one user and log in as another, you may not see the item you created as the other user, depending on privilege settings and ownership.
+- If you added Release Manager release trains and they do not appear in the inbox in the Manage All Items section, your privileges probably aren't set properly. - If you created a Release Manager deployment process template and do not see the option to add deployment tasks, the owning role may not be enabled for the RLM Aux project. - If you created an item as one user and log in as another, you may not see the item you created as the other user, depending on privilege settings and ownership. - If you are not seeing the Development Manager Agile interface when signed on as a user who should have an Agile role, you may not have all of the group and role assignments, privileges, and associated XML file entries configured properly.